6 days between Mainland and Radama islands

 Up with the sun as usual we embark around 8:00 to discover one of the Radamas archipelago islands.
 It is a short crossing (1:00).
 We dive at the wild lagoon edge.
 The island is high and majestic.
 For an hour and half we spearfish to fill our plate.
 Again, the coral reefs (2 to 3 meters deep only) are different, new coral structure, other color, other species of fish …Then, depending on the time of the tide, we make our way inside this “young lagoon” and drop anchor near a beautiful beach of white sand.
 We begin our twenty-first century, but nothing seems to have for the few inhabitants of this little paradise…Everyone explores in his own way; dive for some walk for others.
 First night in Radamas… confident, we fall asleep

-We embark around 8:00 am, by sail or motor, to go a little further south.
-The aim is another island: Antanimora, we see in the distance and will reach 1:30 later.
-We dive at the edge of the reef, for fun and to supply lunch.
-Then depending on the tide, we enter more or less deeply into this luminous lagoon.
-The camp is this time established under a large tropical almond tree, along a vast white sandy beach.
-The fragrance is oceanic, the beach is wild … white and light dominate … curious little bird are running flush with the waves … We are on the nearest island to Africa.
-Nature seems more barren, yet we bathe in a clear water source, under the ‘kingfisher or flycatcher-of-paradise watchful eye.
-At that stage of the journey everyone does what he likes between sea and stroll to the peaks (146 meters …) or round the island.
-We find our evening rituals.
-We are not quite the same as four days ago; the soul of this country seems closer to us.
-Already we look forward for tomorrow… Good night!
+We set sail at around 8.00 a.m. to head a little further south, under sail or motor.
+Our objective is another island, Antanimora (meaning "the easy place..."), which we see in the distance and reach 1h30 later.
+Dive for pleasure and lunch at the edge of the reef of this lagoon, still different from anything we've seen.
+Then, depending on the tide, we head deeper or shallower into this luminous lagoon.
+This time, the camp is under a large tropical almond tree on the edge of an immense white sand beach.
+The fragrance is oceanic, the beach is wild...white and light dominate...curious little birds run low in the tide...we're on the island furthest towards Africa.
+Nature seems more arid, and yet we bathe in a spring of limpid water, under the watchful eye of a kingfisher or a paradise flycatcher.
+At this stage of the trip, everyone does as they please, between the sea and walks to the summit (146 meters...) or around the island.
+We return to our evening rituals for a night whose content, as so often, will depend on the story of our day.
+We're not quite the same people we were four days ago; the soul of this country seems closer to us, better defined.
+Good night! and long live tomorrow!

 As usual, after breakfast and loading, we leave for a three hour crossing.
 Along the way, we dive and fish, before getting to Ambariomena, by late morning.
 It is kind of Malagasy fjord, quiet as a lake, lined by small orange sand beaches and dominated by a steep forest furrowed by veins of pink sandstone.
 This inlet runs deep into a maze of mangroves ending as a river, at the foot of hills covered with primary forest.